Try Whiskeys, Vodkas, and Liqueurs at These Hudson Valley Distilleries

 Photo courtesy of 1857 Spirits

 The signature vodka is Eastern European-style, so it perfectly matches with flavors like caramel and vanilla.
 There are limited seasonal releases as well, including vodkas made from red and blue potatoes.
-You can find 1857 Spirits at many Valley-based wine and spirits shops, and the occasional farmers’ market.
+You can find 1857 Spirits at many Valley-based wine and spirits shops and the occasional farmers’ market.

 Courtesy of 1857 Spirits

-Sip this: 1857’s “barreled” vodka (with heavy notes of nougat and nutmeg) rests in Virgin American white oak barrels, essentially becoming an alternative to whiskey.
+Signature sip: 1857’s “barreled” vodka (with heavy notes of nougat and nutmeg) rests in Virgin American white oak barrels, essentially becoming an alternative to whiskey.

 Albany Distilling Co.